plum-umd/adapton.ocaml/README.md

 Yit's original mecurial repo is here: https://bitbucket.org/khooyp/adapton.ocaml

-Adapton runs as a local opam 1.2+ package, installed with 'make opam-pin'.
+Adapton runs as a local opam 1.2+ package, installed with `make opam-pin`.

 **To build and run the imp interpreter:**